pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-rename.md

 : New file name of the file

 `--force`
 : If a file already exists with target file name, it will be moved to the recycle bin.
-If omitted, the rename operation will be canceled if a file already exists the new file name
+If omitted, the rename operation will be canceled if a file already exists with the specified file name

 --8<-- "docs/cmd/_global.md"

 ## Remarks

-If you try to rename a file without the _--force_ flag and a file with this name already exists, the operation will be cancelled.
+If you try to rename a file without the `--force` flag and a file with this name already exists, the operation will be cancelled.

 ## Examples